-Pykara Falls, a splendid cascade situated in Ooty, Tamil Nadu, is positioned 2 km away from Pykara Lake and 23 km from Ooty Bus Stand.
-Originating from the Pykara River downstream of the Pykara Dam, these falls present a captivating natural spectacle.
+Pykara Falls is a magnificent waterfall located near Ooty in Tamil Nadu.
+Situated just 2 km from Pykara Lake and around 23 km from the Ooty Bus Stand, this popular tourist attraction originates from the Pykara River flowing downstream of the Pykara Dam.
+As a result, the falls offer visitors a breathtaking display of nature’s raw beauty.

 Image Attribution: flickrPrince